modern-magic/grm/README.md

 > Why do I get a virus report when I use the msi installation package?

 We use upx to pack grm.
 So in some antivirus software will report it have a virus.
 But you can use it with confidence. grm is a poison free program :)

+> Why does it not work when I use brew installation on linux?

+In some distributions, `git` uses many aliases, including `grm`, so we need to `unalias grm` and then it will work.

 ## All Contributors